Mentiqa

-Mentiqa covers a concept of views on and experiences with education of highly gifted pupils in Denmark.
-It was founded by Pernille Buch-Rømer in the belief that schooling with like-minded children makes it possible for the highly gifted pupil to develop adequate social skills.
-Thus the main point of Mentiqa is to care for the well-being of its pupils, which is made possible through the acceptance of the highly gifted pupil's special behaviour and way of thinking.
-This means that concepts such as inclusiveness and differentiated teaching are defined through a fundamental idea that treating children equally is treating them differently.

-Mentiqa schools
+Mentiqa is a private school for highly gifted pupils in Denmark.
+It was founded by Pernille Buch-Rømer in 2004.

+History

 In Denmark, congregated schools for highly gifted pupils occur only as private initiatives.
-Therefore, Mentiqa schools are private schools established and run by parents of highly gifted pupils.
+Therefore, Mentiqa schools are private schools established and run by parents of highly gifted students.
 The first Mentiqa-school was established in Søborg, a suburb of Copenhagen, in 2004.
+Its founder, Pernille Buch-Rømer believed that schooling with like-minded children made it possible for highly gifted students to develop adequate social skills.
+The main focus of Mentiqa is to care for the well-being of its pupils, which is made possible through the acceptance of the highly gifted students' special behaviour and way of thinking, through inclusivity and differentiated teaching.

 Mentiqa-Odense was established on Fyn in 2006 and closed in 2015, shortly before the first Mentiqa-school changed its name to Atheneskolen (the Athena School).
 Mentiqa-Nordjylland (Northern Jutland) was established in Ålborg in 2008, but no Mentiqa-school has been established since.